JuliaDocs/Documenter.jl/docs/src/man/other-formats.md

 The following is required to build the documentation:

-* You need `pdflatex` command to be installed and available to Documenter.
+* You need `pdflatex` and `latexmk` commands to be installed and available to Documenter.
 * You need the [minted](https://ctan.org/pkg/minted) LaTeX package and its backend source highlighter [Pygments](https://pygments.org/) installed.
 * You need the [_DejaVu Sans_ and _DejaVu Sans Mono_](https://dejavu-fonts.github.io/) fonts installed.